blacknemo42/DnDCraftingTools/src/docs/CheatSheets/Leatherworking.md

 Leatherworking is the art of crafting items from animal hides and skins.
 It uses leatherworker's tools for crafting and Dexterity or Intelligence (your choice) for crafting rolls.

 ## Quick Reference
-1. Select an item from the "Leatherworking Crafting Table"
+1. Select an item from the [Leatherwork Table](javascript:navigateToCraftingTable('leatherworktable'))
 2. Acquire the materials listed for that item
 3. Use leatherworker's tools to craft the item
 4. For every 2 hours, make a crafting roll: 1d20 + DEX/INT modifier + proficiency with leatherworker's tools